Preskočit na obsah

 Indicator definition

-The indicator describes the groundwater quality within the basic and operational monitoring.
+The indicator describes the quality of groundwater within basic and operational monitoring and assessment of the state of groundwater bodies.

 Units